NullCode1337/NullRAT/README.md

 # NullRAT
 Remote Access Trojan that uses Discord as C&C

-It is under 8mb, so you can upload it without nitro
+It is under 8mb, so you can upload the payloads without nitro

 As such, only the useful RAT Features are present inside this program